 If your ribs are packed in Cryovac packaging, you’re all set.
 Stick them in the freezer.
 They should last 1 to 3 years in the freezer because all the air has been pushed out of the packaging.

 If the ribs are packed in a different packaging from the store, here’s what to do:

 Keep the ribs in their original packaging.
 If using aluminum foil, paper, or plastic wrap, make sure to wrap the pork ribs thoroughly.
 You should create a tight seal to keep the meat as fresh as possible.

-If using a freezer bag, then still keep the rack in its original packaging.
 Place the ribs in the bag and squeeze as much air as possible out of the bag.
 This will help to prevent freezer burn.

 Then, seal the bag shut.

 If you have a lot of frozen items in your freezer, make sure to label the wrapped rack.
 It is also a good idea to write down the date of freezing.
-This will ensure that you use up the meatwithin the right amount of time.
+This will ensure that you use up the meat within the right amount of time.

-Then, arrange in the freezer until needed.
+Then, leave the ribs in the freezer until needed.